-- Door to door pick up and drop off (also falls under laziness).
+- Door-to-door pick up and drop off (also falls under laziness).

 - To make public transport work, I would need to go back to San Jose and I didn’t want to waste a day doing that from Puerto Viejo.

-- Accommodation included in the price.
+- Accommodation is included in the price.

 - Brilliant if you’re a Last Minute Larry (like me) – I booked 2 days before I went and all the hotels were otherwise sold out (the tour operator managed to find a lodge that could squeeze me in).